-Helen is a freelance conductor, workshop leader, pianist and organist and works regularly with a broad range of choirs across London.
+Helen is a freelance conductor, workshop leader, pianist and organist and works regularly with a broad range of choirs across the UK.

 Helen grew up in East London, starting piano lessons aged five.
 Soon after she joined her first choir, and later won a music scholarship at Francis Holland School, Clarence Gate where she began accompanying and conducting and in her final year, organ lessons.
 Helen went on to study Music at Cambridge, winning an Organ Scholarship to Peterhouse where she conducted and accompanied the chapel choir in the College chapel, in numerous British cathedrals and on tour.

 Helen is Musical Director of Highbury Youth Choir, Musical Director of Buckland and Betchworth Choral Society, and General Manager of Highbury Opera Theatre.
-She works regularly with the National Youth Choirs of Great Britain and is Organist and Director of Music at St Mary the Virgin, Merton Park SW19 where she trains the choir of boy and girl choristers.
+She is an Assistant Conductor with the National Youth Choirs of Great Britain and is Organist and Director of Music at St Mary the Virgin, Merton Park SW19 where she trains the choir of boy and girl choristers.
 Helen is active as a freelance conductor, workshop leader, organist and accompanist across London and the south-east, and is a founder member of the Voices of London Festival, a week-long festival of choral music held at St James' Sussex Gardens.